The Corpse in the Office

 “My goodness, what was the matter with him?”, asked my mother.

-“Well”, said my father, “we carried him into the office and put him on the examining table, but I could see he was already dead.
-In fact after breakfast I’ll have to call the medical examiner to pick up the body.”
+“Well,” said my father, “we carried him into the office and put him on the examining table, but I could see that he was already dead.
+In fact after breakfast I’ll have to call the coroner to pick up the body.”

 “You mean he’s still down there?”, my sister and I cried almost in unison.